ronilaukkarinen/weed/README.md

 To make nicks to distinct more from each other, nickcolor comes pretty handy.

-`/script load nickcolor_expando`.
+`/script load nickcolor`.
 For `screen` and non-xterm-256color, run `/set neat_colors X30rRX61X6CX3CyX1DcCBX3HX2AbMX3AX42X6M`.
 For `tmux` and xterm-256color you are good to go and you can see colors with `/neatcolor colors` and add or remove them with `/neatcolor colors add X30` (adds orangish).
 If you are interested more in 256 colors in irssi, please [read the docs](https://github.com/shabble/irssi-docs/wiki/Irssi-0.8.17#Verifying_the_colours).

 ![Nickcolor](https://i.imgur.com/vSymKmP.png "Nickcolor")